-During 1998, there were five meetings of the Board of Directors, one of the Executive Committee acting as the Nominating Committee, two of the Audit Committee, one of the Compensation Committee, and none of the Real Estate Committee.
-During 1998 all incumbent directors attended 75% or more of the aggregate total of such meetings of the Board of Directors and committees of the Board on which they served.
+During 1999, there were four meetings of the Board of Directors, none of the Executive Committee, two of the Audit Committee, four of the Compensation Committee, and two of the Real Estate Committee.
+During 1999 all incumbent directors attended 75% or more of the aggregate total of such meetings of the Board of Directors and committees of the Board on which they served.